Hugh O. Pentecost: Return to radical politics

 In 1897, Pentecost returned to lecturing on political and religious topics, and reopened his "Unity Congregation."

 Pentecost repeatedly spoke out against the turn-of-the-century prohibitionist campaigns to shut down saloons, gambling, and brothels.
 He argued that the "vice crusades" little more than hypocritical cover for the Republican Party's ambitions to unseat Tammany Hall in the New York City government.
 Pentecost argued that vice laws only relocated vice behind closed doors, and created opportunities for police corruption.
 Instead of crackdowns by city government, he argued, all vice laws should be repealed, as "The true remedy for all evil is in freedom.
 Truth makes you free."

 In 1906, Pentecost joined the Socialist Party of America, and spoke at a Socialist Party protest against William Randolph Hearst's gubernatorial campaign.

 Illness and death

 Pentecost fell ill with stomach trouble late in 1906, and failed to recover after a surgical operation.
-After seven weeks of illness, he died in his home, on February 2, 1907.
+After seven weeks of illness, he died at his home in New York on February 2, 1907.
 He was survived by his wife, Ida, and two grown daughters.